Our staff are a diverse group of highly skilled, committed and spirited people.

 Jerril Rechter is the CEO of VicHealth.
 She has extensive experience in leadership across the areas of government and not-for-profit sectors.

-Jerril is a World Health Organization Advisor, a board member of the International Network of Health Promotion Foundations and a member of Victoria’s Justice Health Ministerial Advisory Council, Liquor Control Advisory Council and the Women in Sport and Recreation Taskforce.
+Jerril is a World Health Organization Advisor and a board member of the International Network of Health Promotion Foundations.
+Her current Ministerial appointments include membership of the Liquor Control Advisory Council, and the Advisory Panel for the Inquiry into Women and Girls in Sport and Active Recreation and she is Chair of Victoria’s Justice Health Ministerial Advisory Council.
 She regularly presents at state, national and international conferences and events to share her experiences in health promotion, leadership, the arts, and the potential of innovations to improve health and wellbeing for everyone.